stuart-williams/next-instantsearch/README.md

 })(Page);
 ```

-You may need to decorate your component with some wrapper components due to the way `react-instantsearch-dom` handles [server side rendering](https://www.algolia.com/doc/guides/building-search-ui/going-further/server-side-rendering/react/).
+During SSR `react-instantsearch` will call `renderToString` on your component, meaning your component is rendered outside of the context of your app.
+For this reason you may need to wrap your component with some context providers etc. More info on `react-instantsearch` SSR can be found [here](https://www.algolia.com/doc/guides/building-search-ui/going-further/server-side-rendering/react/).

 ```javascript
 withInstantSearch({